Posted December 2016 by NZCU Baywide

 According to Statistics New Zealand, you’re not alone.
 Kiwis spent $1.5b on making those dreams of a modern kitchen, slick new bathroom or extra bedroom come true in 2014.
 While the number of homes being renovated jumped almost 30% from 2011-2013.

 Are you left feeling like those dreams are out of your reach?
-Sure, renovations can sound pricey, but they don’t have to cost the world.
+Renovations can sound pricey, but they don’t have to cost the world.
 In fact, renovating your home can be one of the best ways to invest in your future and make money in the long-term….

 If done right, renovations can add significant value to the resale value of your home.

 If you find you’ve been bitten by the renovating bug, do you know which rooms will add the most value?
 Or what you should do before the renovations begin?
-Read on for our answers to those questions, as we look at 5 proven ideas that can add maximum resale value to your home.
+Read on as we look at 5 proven ideas that can add maximum resale value to your home.

 Don’t start tearing down walls just yet, instead ask yourself these 5 questions